A Football Party Secret: Pace® Yourself!

 - In a bowl, mix together chopped artichoke hearts, spinach, cheeses.
-Mix in remaining ingredients, reserving the bacon for the last step (do not add bacon yet).
+Mix in remaining ingredients, reserving the bacon and salsa for the last step (do not add bacon or salsa yet).
 Once your mixture is together, bake in a 8x8 pan for 25-27 minutes.

 - Pour into serving dish, mix in bacon and top with a heaping spoonful of Pace® Chunky Salsa (Medium) and serve with tortilla chips.